Senior Economic Adviser-IORA Ecological Solutions

 Mahima Sharma is an Independent Senior Journalist based in Delhi NCR known for her multi-niche news reach.
 She has been in the field of TV, Print & Online Journalism since 2005 (earlier additional three years in the allied media).
 With a rich professional history at CNN-News18, ANI - Asian News International (in collaboration with Reuters), Voice of India, and Hindustan Times, Mahima is also the Founder & Editor of The Think Pot.
 Recipient of various awards for different works beyond journalism as well, Mahima Sharma was conferred with the REX Karmaveer Chakra (Silver) 2023, presented by iCONGO in association with the United Nations.
 Since March 2022, she has also been engaged in the pivotal role of Entrepreneurship Education Mentor at Women Will, a Google-backed program in collaboration with SHEROES.
 Mahima can be reached at media@indiastat.com

-Disclaimer : The opinions expressed within this interview are the personal opinions of the interviewed protagonist.
-The facts & statistics, the work profile details of the protagonist and the opinions appearing in the answers do not reflect the views of Indiastat or the Journalist.
+Disclaimer : The facts & statistics, the work profile details of the protagonist and the opinions appearing in the answers do not reflect the views of Indiastat or the Journalist.
 Indiastat or the Journalist do not hold any responsibility or liability for the same.